tanner0101/magic-extensions/README.md

 This extensions takes the hassle out of adding, removing, and moving the `UITableViewCell`s of your table.
 Instead of calling `reloadData()`, use this extension to switch from the old data source to the new data source–just choose how you want the transition animated.
 You can even switch data sources for a given section.

+### UIScrollView

+#### respondToKeyboard()

+This simple function call allows any UIScrollView to dynamically respond to the touch keyboard opening and closing.
+It takes care of setting up the appropriate `NSNotificationCenter` subscriptions and even automatically scrolls to the active `UITextField`.

+Just create a reference to the `UIScrollView` in your `UIViewController` and call this function in `viewDidLoad()`

 ### UIView

 #### instantiateFromNib()